AlexBAV/cppindriver/README.md

   Will be added later

-## C++?
-Template Code Bloat!
+## C++!
+What About Template Code Bloat?

 One of the often heard argument against using C++ in device drivers is that it leads to a code bloat.
-However, modern compilers are extremely good at optimizing C++ code and we do not link a runtime library, which is usually to blame for "code bloat".
+However, modern compilers are extremely good at optimizing C++ code and we do not use a runtime library, which is usually the one responsible for a the rest of "code bloat".

-For example, the sample projects compiled for x64 Release target result in 6.5 KB binary for a sample filter driver and 9.5 KB binary for a sample function driver.
+The sample drivers included in this repository, when compiled for x64 Release target (with optimizations for speed):

+* `wdm/filter` - 6.5 KB
+* `wdm/function` - 9.5 KB

+Of course they are very simple, but nevertheless have almost all required boilerplate and only business logic needs to be added above that.
+Sample function driver even has some business logic (it implements a simple loopback device with asynchronous I/O processing).

 ## Implementation